strategineer/personal-website/content/projects/2018-06-05/index.md

     - linux
 links:
     - "Read Code,https://github.com/strategineer/machine-head"
-blurb: Discord (chat) bot running on a Raspberry Pi.
+summary: Discord (chat) bot running on a Raspberry Pi.
 ---
 Machine Head was developed using python and an instance of it is constantly running on a Raspberry Pi at my house.
 It was built for automating various manual processes tied to managing my Discord server that I was tired of doing over and over again.